 Batlify Internet s.r.o.

 Batlify Internet s.r.o. is a dormant Czech-registered company holding autonomous system number AS210401 with no observable commercial or operational internet activity.
-Its role is currently limited to a registry footprint, and it poses a latent risk that would become a live routing participant if it ever announces IP prefixes.
+Its role is currently limited to a registry footprint, and it poses a latent risk that would become a live routing entity if it ever announces IP prefixes.

 Why It Matters

-If the company were to activate AS210401 by originating IP prefixes, it would become a BGP participant, potentially affecting reachability and security for networks that accept its routes.
+If the company were to activate AS210401 by originating IP prefixes, it would become a BGP entity, potentially affecting reachability and security for networks that accept its routes.
 Misconfiguration or hijacking could disrupt traffic.
 The Czech legal registration offers a recourse point, but the lack of operational transparency makes pre‑activation risk assessment difficult.

 What Public Sources Show